nmapx/revolut-stocks-list/README.md

 ### Languages

-By default only English is being used by the Tesseract library.
-In order to use also Polish and Russian you can add optional parameters.
+By default only English is being installed and used by the Tesseract library.
+In order to use also other languages like Polish or Russian you can add an optional parameters.
+You need to install appropriate language library (Tesseract) first (eg. [tesseract-ocr-data-pol](https://pkgs.alpinelinux.org/package/edge/community/x86_64/tesseract-ocr-data-pol)).
 See example below.

 ```bash
 ... extract --lang eng --lang pol --lang rus